Daewoo Motors: Sale of Daewoo to General Motors

-Overseas engagements
+Overseas operations

 Daewoo owned a share of AvtoZAZ, an automobile manufacturer based in Ukraine, from 1998 to 2003, establishing the AvtoZAZ-Daewoo joint venture.
 The CKD assembly of the Daewoo Lanos started in 2002 in Ukraine and later it was adopted for full-scale production as the ZAZ Lanos.
 A version of the Daewoo-developed Chevrolet Aveo has been assembled for local market at the Chornomorsk subsidiary.
 Following the bankruptcy of Daewoo Motor in 2001, UkrAVTO corporation bought out the AvtoZAZ holding in 2002.
 All of the AvtoZAZ manufacturing facilities (most notably MeMZ and the Chornomorsk assembling plant) were reincorporated into ZAZ.
 The company even adopted a new logo.
 The Daewoo part in the joint venture was bought out by the Swiss venture Hirsch & CIE in 2003.

 In August 1992, Daewoo set up Uz-DaewooAuto, a joint venture in Asaka, Uzbekistan, leveraging the presence of a large local ethnic Korean minority.
 Currently, the plant assembles the Matiz and the Nexia for both the local market and export, as well as the Lacetti hatchback and sedan for the domestic market only.

 In 1994, Daewoo acquired the Automobile Craiova company in Craiova, Romania, which was producing a derivate of the Citroën Axel model, the Oltcit Club.
 The company's name was changed to "Romanian Daewoo Motor", abbreviated "Rodae", and later "Daewoo Automobile Romania".
 The entire production facility was refurbished to mainly produce the Cielo model and later, other models.
 Until 2008, it was producing the Daewoo Cielo, Matiz and Nubira models for the Romanian market, but also car parts for export, such as engines and gearboxes to GM Daewoo and to other companies.
 The factory was acquired by the Romanian government and sold to Ford in 2007 (the official agreement was signed on 21 March 2008).
 The production of Daewoo models was stopped in May 2008, and Daewoo Automobile Romania became Ford Romania.

 Daewoo also invested into Poland's Fabryka Samochodów Osobowych (FSO) in 1995, forming a joint venture called Daewoo-FSO, for the assembly of the Matiz city car, a successor of the Tico, that was very popular in the Central European market.
 Since January 2005, FSO began to produce Matiz and Lanos under their own trademark.